 Cocaine Withdrawal

-Cocaine withdrawal is not life-threatening (meaning you cannot die from it) but it can be physically, mentally, and emotionally painful.
-The severity of withdrawal effects varies depending upon the total duration and frequency of use, potency/purity of the drug, duration of action in respect to method of ingestion, existence of underlying physical and/or mental health conditions, and the individual themselves.8
+Cocaine withdrawal symptoms are not life-threatening but can be physically, mentally, and emotionally painful.
+The severity of withdrawal effects varies depending on the duration and frequency of use, potency/purity of the drug, method of ingestion, existence of underlying conditions, and the individual.2

-With a half-life of only 90 minutes, cocaine leaves the system quickly, which is what contributes to the cravings, use, withdrawal, repeat cycle that hooks many users.9
+With a half-life of only 90 minutes, cocaine leaves the system quickly, contributing to the cravings, withdrawal, use, and repeat cycle that hooks many users.8

-Cocaine withdrawal occurs in three distinct stages—the crash, withdrawal, and extinction.
-The crash occurs within 24 hours of last use.8 Withdrawal begins within the week of last use and lasts about 10 days while extinction can last up to 6 months.8 Effects from each stage of the process often decrease in intensity over time.
+Cocaine withdrawal includes three distinct stages—the crash, withdrawal, and extinction.
+The crash phase typically occurs within 24 hours of last use.
+Withdrawal begins within a week and lasts about ten days, while extinction can last up to six months.2 Effects from each stage often decrease in intensity over time.

 - Lack of energy and motivation